 The idea is to follow this in the 4 weeks before returning to club runs.

-This can also be used if you are returning from injury; please make sure that you can complete a brisk walk of 4k before you start this programme.
+This can also be used if you are returning from injury with the help of White Plains slip and fall lawyers who helped you to claim your compensation for faster recovery; please make sure that you can complete a brisk walk of 4k before you start this program.

-The biggest risk or returning to running is doing too much too soon and getting injured.
+The biggest risk or returning to running is doing too much too soon and getting injured head in accident.
 It’s also human nature to compare yourself to what you achieved before, please don’t do that, it will be demotivating if you expect to run at the same pace/distance.

 Warm up before you start, again, to reduce the risk of injury.
 If you haven’t done any warm ups since beginners, a good programme is here: https://www.runnersworld.com/health-injuries/a20809473/five-exercises-to-do-before-every-run/